luanborelli/ipeadatapy/README.md

 - Searches for time series by name using `ipeadatapy.list_series('SERIES NAME')`;
 - Describes Ipeadata's time series using `ipeadatapy.describe('SERIES CODE')`;
-- Shows Ipeadata's time series data using `ipeadatapy.dataseries('SERIES CODE')`;
+- Shows Ipeadata's time series data using `ipeadatapy.timeseries('SERIES CODE')`;
 - Lists in a dataframe Ipeadata's...
   - time series names and codes using `ipeadatapy.list_series()`;
   - time series sources using `ipeadatapy.sources()`;
-  - time series update date from the most to the least recently updated using `ipeadatapy.latest_updates()`.
-This function also returns the number of time series updated on the current day.;
+  - time series update date from the most to the least recently updated using `ipeadatapy.latest_updates()`;
   - available countries using `ipeadatapy.countries()`;
   - available territories using `ipeadatapy.territories()`;
   - available themes using `ipeadatapy.themes()`.